-In summary, with respect to our previous work \cite{Ristea-CVPR-2022}, our current contribution is fivefold: \begin{itemize} \item We extend the 2D masked convolution to a 3D masked convolution that considers a 3D context, and we integrate the new 3D SSMCTB into two 3D networks for anomaly detection \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021}. \item We replace the Squeeze-and-Excitation module \cite{Hu-CVPR-2018} of SSPCAB with a transformer module that performs channel-wise attention. \item We conduct a more comprehensive set of experiments, including a new method and two new benchmarks from previously missing domains (medical images, thermal videos). \item We provide an extensive ablation study, including different variations of the proposed self-supervised block. \item We annotate a subset (one week of video) of the Seasons in Drift \cite{Nikolov-NIPS-2021} data set with anomaly labels, obtaining a new benchmark for anomaly detection in thermal videos. \end{itemize}
+In summary, our contribution is multifold: \begin{itemize} \item We introduce the masked convolution operation and integrate it into a novel self-supervised masked convolutional transformer block which exhibits the inherent ability to detect anomalies. \item We encapsulate our block into several state-of-the-art methods \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018, He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022} for anomaly detection, showing considerable performance gains across multiple models, benchmarks and domains. \item We extend the 2D masked convolution to a 3D masked convolution that considers a 3D context, and we integrate the new 3D SSMCTB into two 3D networks for anomaly detection \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021}. \item We replace the Squeeze-and-Excitation module \cite{Hu-CVPR-2018} of SSPCAB with a transformer module that performs channel-wise attention. \item We substitute the MSE loss in SSPCAB with the Huber loss, improving the sensitivity to outliers during self-supervised learning. \item We conduct a more comprehensive set of experiments, including new methods and benchmarks from previously missing domains (medical images, thermal videos). \item We provide an extensive ablation study, including different variations of the proposed self-supervised block. \item We annotate a subset (one week of video) of the Seasons in Drift \cite{Nikolov-NIPS-2021} data set with anomaly labels, obtaining a new benchmark for anomaly detection in thermal videos. \end{itemize}